 The transmission facilities comply with this policy to the extent applicable.
-Empire evaluated several POIs and associated landfalls and submarine export cable, onshore export cable, and interconnection cable routes.
-The EW 2 onshore substation parcel has been identified as a viable option to support the EW 2 Project, and is located in an area where infrastructure and public services are adequate.
+Empire evaluated several POIs and associated landfalls and submarine export cable, onshore export cable, interconnection cable and loop-in / loop-out line routes.
+The EW 2 onshore substation parcel and Hampton Road substation parcel have been identified as viable options to support the EW 2 Project, and the facilities are located in an area where infrastructure and public services are adequate.